 The program is 62 semester hours of coursework.
 Twenty-three hours are provided by required core courses.
 Students are required to take certain core courses in an assigned cohort.

 During the first semester of the program, students are organized into four cohorts of approximately 65 members.
 The students in each cohort take most core courses together.
 Within the cohort and in particular courses, students may be assigned to four or five-person study groups to encourage group problem solving and teamwork and the development of leadership skills.

 At least 37 semester hours of approved graduate electives are required.
-The student may concentrate the elective coursework within a discipline, such as marketing; each concentration consists of a sequence of courses that offers strong preparation for a particular career path.
-Students are not required to choose a concentration.
+The student may concentrate the elective coursework within a discipline, such as marketing, by choosing from among 22 available tracks of elective coursework;1 each concentration consists of a sequence of courses that offers strong preparation for a particular career path.
+The track selected by a student determines whether their degree program is Business Administration, Business Administration-Quantitative Methods or Business Administration-Financial Mathematics.1 The latter of these programs are classified as STEM Designated Degree Programs by the Department of Homeland Security for the purposes of the 24-month STEM optional practical training extension.1 Students are not required to choose a concentration.

 Weekend and Evening Programs in Austin